 - Establish evaluation procedures and a systematic rating process, conduct interviews with proposers, and undertake reference checks.
 Where practicable, one individual should check all references using a standard set of questions to promote consistency.
 To remove any appearance of a conflict of interest resulting from political contributions or other activities, elected officials should not be part of the selection team.

-- Document and retain the description of how the selection of the municipal advisor was made and the rankings of each firm.
+- Document and retain the description of how the selection of the MA was made and the rankings of each firm.

 - Ensure that federal regulations and any state and local regulations, standards or policies related to the disclosure of gifts, political contributions, or other financial arrangements are met.

 Basis of Compensation.
-Fees paid to municipal advisors should be on an hourly or retainer basis, reflecting the nature of the services to the issuer.
-Generally, municipal advisory fees should not be paid on a contingent basis to remove the potential incentive for the municipal advisor to provide advice that might unnecessarily lead to the issuance of bonds.
+Fees paid to MAs should be on an hourly, fixed fee, or retainer basis, reflecting the nature of the services to the issuer.
+Generally, MA fees should not be paid on a contingent basis to remove the potential incentive for the MA to provide advice that might unnecessarily lead to the issuance of bonds.
 GFOA recognizes, however, that this may be difficult given the financial constraints of many issuers.
-In the case of contingent compensation arrangements, issuers should undertake ongoing due diligence to ensure that the financing plan remains appropriate for the issuers needs.
-Issuers should include a provision in the RFP prohibiting any firm from engaging in activities on behalf of the issuer that produce a direct or indirect financial gain for the municipal advisor, other than the agreed-upon compensation, without the issuers informed consent.
+In the case of contingent compensation arrangements, issuers should undertake ongoing due diligence to ensure that the financing plan remains appropriate for the issuer’s needs.
+Issuers should include a provision in the RFP prohibiting any firm from engaging in activities on behalf of the issuer that produce a direct or indirect financial gain for the municipal advisor, other than the agreed-upon compensation, without the issuer’s informed consent.

 - GFOA Issue Brief: SEC Municipal Advisor Rule

 - Best Practices Optimizing Debt Management, Government Finance Review, February 2013